-A. Knowledge and understanding
+Knowledge and Understanding

-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

 - A1.
 Principles, concepts and theories underpinning the practice of knowledge and information systems management, development and use. - A2.
 The social and organisational aspects of knowledge and information systems management. - A3.
 The strategic application of knowledge and information systems. - A4.
 Principles, concepts, and theories relevant to disciplines related to knowledge and information systems management. - A5.
 Research methods in knowledge and information systems management research.